-“Jordan Brand has a yearly tradition of releasing one colorway of the Air Jordan 11 for the holiday season.
-In 2017, not just one, but two colorways dropped, the “Win Like ‘82” and “Win Like ‘96,” each celebrating key championships in Jordan’s basketball career.
-The ‘82 version honors his NCAA title-winning shot for the University of North Carolina Tar Heels in the 1982 Championship Game.
-Some non-OG Jordan 11 colorways released throughout the years haven’t been hits—after all, it’s hard to top the original looks—but Jordan Brand managed to drop two of the very best non-OGs in the same year with the two “Win Like” colorways.” - Zack of Stadium Goods
+“Jordan Brand has a yearly tradition of releasing one colourway of the Air Jordan 11 for the holiday season.
+In 2017, not just one, but two colourways dropped, the “Win Like ‘82” and “Win Like ‘96,” each celebrating key championships in Jordan’s basketball career.
+The ‘82 version honours his NCAA title-winning shot for the University of North Carolina Tar Heels in the 1982 Championship Game.
+Some non-OG Jordan 11 colourways released throughout the years haven’t been hits—after all, it’s hard to top the original looks—but Jordan Brand managed to drop two of the very best non-OGs in the same year with the two “Win Like” colourways.” - Zack of Stadium Goods

 Not just celebrating his Airness’s professional career, the ‘Win Like Mike’ pack celebrates the clutch performance that led to his first collegiate championship win too with this AJ11.
 UNC’s 1982 win over Georgetown is the game MJ credits with being the moment that Mike Jordan became Michael Jordan, giving him the confidence to go on to become the greatest basketball player of all time.
 On multiple occasions, Jordan has stated that he often thought back to this exact jump shot in the moments prior to executing other game-winning shots throughout his career.
 Now you know what shoes to reach for the next time you need a bit of MJ magic in your life.